 A rigorous study of the concepts of continuity, differentiation, integration, and convergence in one variable.
-Prereq: MATH 300 or permission of the instructor; W; Usually offered every year; D. Schneider
+Prereq: MATH 231 or permission of the instructor; W; Usually offered in alternate years; D. Schneider

 MATH 332 Analysis II

 A continuation of MATH 331.
 A rigorous study of the concepts of calculus in higher dimensions.
 Prereq: Offered occasionally; QL; D. Schneider